Skip to content

 How should I use Pivot Atlas?

-• To learn about recommended pivots for a given type of artifact, check out the Artifacts section.
+• To learn how to pivot from any given artifact, check out the Artifacts section.

-• To learn about useful artifact fingerprints, take a look at the Fingerprints section.
+• To learn about various artifact identifier, take a look at the Fingerprints page.

-• To learn about various tools of the trade, head on over to the Tools section.
+• To learn about threat intel analysts' tools of the trade, head on over to the Tools page.

 What's the best way to contribute to this project?